briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

     purposes of vehicular travel or parking.

 2. _(b)_ Any vehicle removed under authority of subsection (a)(2) hereof shall be ordered into storage and/or disposed of as provided under Ohio R.C.
-4513.60 et seq.
+[4513.60][ORC Section 4513.60] et seq.
 Any other vehicle removed under authority of this section shall be ordered into storage and the Municipal police shall forthwith notify the registered vehicle owner of the fact of such removal and impounding, reasons therefor and the place of storage.
 Any person desiring to redeem an impounded vehicle shall appear at the police offices to furnish satisfactory evidence of identity and ownership or right to possession.
 Prior to issuance of a release form, the claimant, owner or operator shall either pay the amount due for any fines for violations on account of which such vehicle was impounded or, as the court may require, post a bond in an amount set by the court, to appear to answer to such violations.
 The pound operator shall release such vehicle upon the receipt of the release form and payment of all towage and storage charges.

 3. _(c)_ No owner or operator shall remove an impounded vehicle from the place of storage without complying with the above procedure.
 Possession of a vehicle